To use partitioned regions, you should understand how they work and your options for managing them.

 For each member where you define the region, you can choose how much space to allow for region data storage, including no local storage at all.
 The member can access all region data regardless of how much is stored locally.

-A distributed system can have multiple partitioned regions, and it can mix partitioned regions with distributed regions and local regions.
+A cluster can have multiple partitioned regions, and it can mix partitioned regions with distributed regions and local regions.
 The usual requirement for unique region names, except for regions with local scope, still applies.
 A single member can host multiple partitioned regions.

 Geode automatically determines the physical location of data in the members that host a partitioned region’s data.
 Geode breaks partitioned region data into units of storage known as buckets and stores each bucket in a region host member.
 Buckets are distributed in accordance to the member’s region attribute settings.